DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 70 - 08.28.2025.md

 - Acid arrows knocks out Adi.
 She got angry at his counterspells.
 - Adi rolls a nat 20 and returns, immediately counterspelling a lightning spell.
 - She summons hentai tentacles.
 She's looking bad.
+- Ended at the end of Round 7.